Reform Jersey

-Reform Jersey is a social-democratic political party in Jersey, a British Crown Dependency in the Channel Islands.
+Reform Jersey is a centre-left social-democratic political party in Jersey.
+In all general elections since 2014, Reform has won the most seats of any party in the States Assembly.
+However, it has not won a majority of seats in any general election due to the large number of independents in the Assembly.

+Reform was initially founded as a pressure group in 2012 to campaign for electoral reform in the run up to the 2013 electoral reform referendum.
+It first stood candidates for election in the 2014 by-elections, where it won two seats.
+It officially registered as a political party in July 2014 to compete in the 2014 general election.
+Reform has gained seats in every subsequent general election, but has never won a majority.
+It was initially a junior coalition partner in the Le Fondré government, but left the coalition in November 2020 to support a vote of no confidence against it.

+In January 2024, Reform returned to government following a vote of no confidence in Kristina Moore as a coalition partner in the Farnham government.
+As of October 2025, Reform has ten seats in the States Assembly.
+Sam Mézec has been the leader of Reform Jersey since its foundation.

 History

 Formation

-Reform Jersey was founded in 2012 as a pressure group by Montfort Tadier, Nick Le Cornu, Jason Cronin and Sam Mézec.
+Reform Jersey was founded in 2012 as a pressure group by Montfort Tadier and Sam Mézec.
 On 24 April 2014, Deputies Mézec and Le Cornu announced that it would become a party to contest the 2014 general election scheduled for October.
 It was legally registered as a political party at the Royal Court on 4 July 2014.
 Reform Jersey founding member Deputy Nick Le Cornu was expelled from the party in September 2014 for posting an offensive Tweet about another politician.

 Candidates

 For the 2014 general election on 15 October 2014, Reform Jersey put up eight candidates.
 Deputies Sam Mézec, Montfort Tadier and Geoff Southern were re-elected but none of the new Reform candidates were successful.

 In the 2018 general election on 16 May 2018, the party returned four deputies (including new Deputies Robert Ward and Carina Alves), with Mézec gaining a senatorial seat.
 On the 3rd of July 2018, Mézec was appointed first Minister of Children and Housing.
 After nearly only two and half years in the role, on the 8th of November 2020 Mézec resigned from his role as the Minister of Children and Housing in support of a vote of no confidence against the Chief Minister, and subsequently the party organised into a parliamentary 'Opposition' block and allocated their members policy portfolios.

 In the 2022 general election the party won 10 seats, doubling the seat count of its prior highest electoral performance and becoming the largest political party in the States Assembly.